CMU-Mechatronics-The-Drunken-Sailors/ShipBot-Stepper-Motor-Control/README.md

 X range is (0, 184)

+X color coding: BLUE, YELLOW, GREEN, RED

 Y range is (0, 216)

+Y color coding: BLUE, RED, GREEN, BLACK

 Z range is (0, 70)

 To home: **G28 [Axis]**

 All ranges are in millimeters.
+See wiring.png for color coding.